Pedipalp: Overview

 Pedipalps are composed of six segments or articles.
 From the proximal end (where they are attached to the body) to the distal, they are: the coxa, the trochanter, the femur, the short patella, the tibia, and the tarsus.
-In spiders, the coxae frequently have extensions called maxillae or gnathobases, which function as mouth parts with or without some contribution from the coxae of the anterior legs.
+In spiders, the coxae frequently have extensions called maxillae, which function as mouth parts with or without some contribution from the coxae of the anterior legs.
 The limbs themselves may be simple tactile organs outwardly resembling the legs, as in spiders, or chelate weapons (pincers) of great size, as in scorpions.
 The pedipalps of Solifugae are covered in setae, but have not been studied in detail.

 Comparative studies of pedipalpal morphology may suggest that leg-like pedipalps are primitive in arachnids.
 At present, the only reasonable alternative to this view is to assume that xiphosurans reflect the morphology of the primitive arachnid pedipalp and to conclude that this appendage is primitively chelate.
 Pedipalps are traditionally thought to be homologous with mandibles in crustaceans and insects, although more recent studies (e.g. using Hox genes) suggest they are probably homologous with the crustacean second antennae.